-- 1. Building height is limited by stories above sidewalk grade. - a.
-Ground floor stories exceeding 20 feet are considered two stories. - b.
-Mezzanines exceeding 30% of the ground floor area are counted as a story. - Upper stories exceeding 16 feet are counted as two stories, and an additional story for every multiple of 16 feet. - 2.
+- 1. Building height is limited by stories above sidewalk grade. - Ground floor stories exceeding 20 feet are considered two stories. - b.
+Mezzanines exceeding 30% of the ground floor area are counted as a story. - c.
+Upper stories exceeding 16 feet are counted as two stories, and an additional story for every multiple of 16 feet. - 2.
 Building height is limited to DETERMINE LOCALLY. - 3.
 Building height is limited to the maximum permitted height of adjacent residential districts within 50 feet of those districts. - 4.
+Building facades must be a minimum of 20 feet in height along the Primary Retail Corridor. - 5.
 Rooftop equipment and access does not count towards building height.